FayssalG/interactive-comments-section/README.md

 ### What I learned

 I used pretty basic stuff like useState and useEffect , of course I could have used redux or the useContext and useReducer hooks for a better state management but I wanted to work with what I already know to push my self a little bit and to further understand the basics react .
-I also did not use create-react-app I set it up the from scratch . so yeah I learned a lot of things
+I also did not use create-react-app I set it up the from scratch . so yeah I learned a lot of new things :)

 ## Author